rqlite/rqlite.io/content/en/docs/Guides/cdc/_index.md

 **Create table and insert a row**

 ```
-# Start single node printing CDC to stdout - this can be useful for debug and testing.
+# Start a single node printing CDC to stdout -- useful for debugging and testing.
 rqlited -cdc-config=stdout ~/node

 # Execute statements